Dear reader of ADxS.org, please excuse the disruption.

 In Germany, 20% of psychiatric and psychotherapeutic patients are said to be affected by ADHD.18

 33.3% of all Germans and 38.8% of all EU citizens suffer from a mental disorder (within 12 months).
 Men and women are affected in roughly equal numbers, but with different types of disorder.
-The 18 to 34 age group is most frequently affected.19
+The age group of 18 to 34 years is most frequently affected.19

 Comorbidities increase with age.19